bojanpopic/developer.joomlatools.com/tools/composer/installing.md

     }
 }
 ```

+Using this JSON file, we have now defined our own custom package.
+Pay attention to the following settings:

+* The `type` has to be set to `joomlatools-installer`
+* Make sure the `url` directive points to the location of the install package.

 Save this file and run from your console and within the joomla root folder:

 ```bash
 composer install
 ```

+Executing `composer install` will now fetch the `joomlatools/installer` plugin and use it to install the package into your Joomla installation.

 You should get output similar to the following:

 ![Console output](http://farm6.staticflickr.com/5475/10689162794_875325a8f0_o.png)

-Congratulations, your Joomla setup has already been completed!
+*Congratulations*, your Joomla setup has already been completed!
 Leaving you plenty of time to start cracking on your new templates and/or extensions!